-In rendering the opinions set forth herein, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (i) the Registration Statement, (ii) resolutions adopted by the Board of Directors of the Company, (iii) the amended and restated certificate of incorporation of the Company, as amended, (iv) the amended and restated bylaws of the Company, (v) the form of the Common Stock Warrant filed as an exhibit to the Registration Statement, (vi) the form of the Pre-Funded Warrant filed as an exhibit to the Registration Statement, and (vii) such other corporate records, agreements, certificates, including, but not limited to, certificates or comparable documents of public officials and of officers and representatives of the Company, statutes and other instruments and documents as we considered relevant and necessary as a basis for the opinions hereinafter expressed.
+In rendering the opinion set forth herein, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (i) the Registration Statement; (ii) the Securities Purchase Agreement; (iii) the Debenture; (iv) the Warrant; (v) resolutions adopted by the Board of Directors of the Company (the "Board"); (vi) the amended and restated certificate of incorporation of the Company, as amended (the "Certificate of Incorporation"); (vii) the amended and restated bylaws of the Company (the "Bylaws"); and (viii) such other corporate records, agreements, certificates, including, but not limited to, certificates or comparable documents of public officials and of officers and representatives of the Company, statutes and other instruments and documents as we considered relevant and necessary as a basis for the opinions hereinafter expressed.

 In rendering this opinion, we have assumed, without inquiry, (i) the authenticity of all documents submitted to us as originals; (ii) the conformity to the original documents of all documents submitted to us as facsimile, electronic, certified or photostatic copies, and the authenticity of the originals of such copies; (iii) the legal capacity of all natural persons and the genuineness of all signatures on the Registration Statement and all documents submitted to us; and (iv) that the books and records of the Company are maintained in accordance with proper corporate procedures.
-As to various questions of fact material to such opinions, we have relied upon statements or certificates of officials and representatives of the Company and others.
+We have also assumed that the Company will, at the time of any issuance of the Shares have a sufficient number of authorized but unissued shares of Common Stock pursuant to its Certificate of Incorporation to so issue the relevant number of Shares.